-Whether you choose Astra or OceanWP, you will find it simple to make styling customisations to your website.
+Whether you choose Astra or OceanWP, you’ll find it simple to make styling customizations to your website.
 OceanWP does, however, give you a little more control.

-Astra is a highly customisable WordPress theme that offers dozens of configuration options within the WordPress theme customiser, however OceanWP gives website owners more flexibility as it lets you disable specific customiser sections, scripts and styles.
+Astra is a highly customizable WordPress theme that offers dozens of configuration options within the WordPress Theme Customizer.
+However, OceanWP gives you more flexibility as it lets you disable specific customizer sections, scripts and styles.

-Astra Pro does give you more customisation options in the theme customiser than the full version of OceanWP, though OceanWP’s additional control over how you style individual pages gives it a slight edge.
+Astra Pro does give you more options in the theme customizer than the full version of OceanWP, but OceanWP’s additional control over how you style individual pages gives it a slight edge.

 Creating Content With Page Builders

 Page builders have changed how website owners build websites with WordPress.
-As a result of this, many features and functionality that were previously found in WordPress themes can now be found in WordPress page builder plugins.
+As a result, many features and functionality that were previously found in WordPress themes can now be found in WordPress page builder plugins.

 The good news is that if you have a preferred WordPress page builder, Astra and OceanWP will both work in harmony with it.

-Be aware, however, that the pre-made website designs that come packaged with Astra and OceanWP were all created using a specific page builder.
+Be aware, though, that the pre-made website designs that come packaged with Astra and OceanWP were all created using a specific page builder.

 Astra’s designs were created using the WordPress blog editor, Elementor, Beaver Builder and Brizy.
-In contrast, all OceanWP designs were created using Elementor, so you will need to activate the page builder if you are using the design.
+In contrast, all OceanWP designs were created using Elementor, so you’ll need to activate the page builder if you’re using the design.

-Astra and OceanWP both have great support for WordPress page builders, but be sure to pay attention to the page builder that was used to create any pre-made website design you use.
+Astra and OceanWP both have great support for WordPress page builders, but be sure to pay attention to which page builder was used to create any pre-made website designs you choose.

 Expanding Functionality With Plugins & Modules

-Up until this point, I have focused on the core versions of Astra and OceanWP, however a number of free and premium plugin extensions are available for both WordPress themes that extend functionality further.
+Up until this point, I’ve focused on the core versions of Astra and OceanWP, but a number of free and premium plugin extensions are available for both WordPress themes that extend functionality further.

-Four of these WordPress plugins were created to enhance Astra.
-I would like to see this functionality integrated into the core Astra theme in order to reduce the number of active WordPress plugins on your website.
+Four of these WordPress plugins were created to enhance Astra, but I’d like to see this functionality integrated into the core Astra theme to reduce the number of active WordPress plugins.

-- Astra Customizer Reset – Allows you to reset the customiser
+- Astra Customizer Reset — allows you to reset the customizer.

-- Astra Bulk Edit – Helps you make bulk modifications to Astra meta settings
+- Astra Bulk Edit — helps you to make bulk modifications to Astra meta settings.

-The other plugins that are listed on the Astra Options page are Customizer Search, Custom Fonts, Custom Typekit Fonts, HubSpot, Sidebar Manager and Ultimate Addons for Gutenberg.
-They’re all good WordPress plugins and are worth checking out, however these plugins were designed to work with all WordPress themes and were not created specifically for Astra.
+The other plugins listed on the Astra Options page are Customizer Search, Custom Fonts, Custom Typekit Fonts, HubSpot, Sidebar Manager and Ultimate Addons for Gutenberg.
+They’re all good WordPress plugins and are worth checking out, but they were designed to work with all WordPress themes and weren’t created specifically for Astra.

-The free version of Astra gives you many great customisation options in the WordPress theme customiser, however the full version of Astra is a more advanced solution.
+The free version of Astra gives you many great customization options in the WordPress Theme Customizer, but the full version is a more advanced solution.

-Astra Pro unlocks 18 premium modules.
-Each of these modules can be enabled and disabled from the main Astra Options page.
-I really like the way the developers have set this up as instead of activating many additional WordPress plugins, you just need to activate the Astra Pro plugin and then select what modules you want.
+Astra Pro unlocks 18 premium modules, each of which can be enabled and disabled from the main Astra Options page.
+I really like the way the developers have set this up as, instead of activating many additional WordPress plugins, you just need to activate the Astra Pro plugin, and then select what modules you want.

-If you activate all Astra Pro options, the WordPress theme customiser will have additional options for colours and background, typography, spacing, blogging, mobile header, header sections, navigation menu, sticky header, site layouts, footer widgets and scroll to top.
+If you activate all Astra Pro options, the WordPress Theme Customizer will have additional options for colors and background, typography, spacing, blogging, mobile header, header sections, navigation menu, sticky header, site layouts, footer widgets and scroll to top.

-Astra Pro also gives you white labelling options so that you can brand your website and there is enhanced integration for WooCommerce, Easy Digital Downloads, LearnDash and LifterLMS.
+Astra Pro also gives you white labeling options so you can brand your website, and there’s enhanced integration for WooCommerce, Easy Digital Downloads, LearnDash and LifterLMS.

 Astra Pro also offers an advanced custom layouts feature where you can specify what pages a layout is used on and which user roles it applies to.
 Hooks can also be inserted into the layout.

-Another cool feature is page headers.
-You can use this to create custom page headers and define what areas of your website the header is displayed.
+Another cool feature is page headers, which you can use to create custom page headers and define where on your website the header is displayed.